Exactly Robust Kernel Principal Component Analysis: Introduction

 \section{Introduction}

 \IEEEPARstart{P}{rincipal} component analysis (PCA) \cite{PCA_Jolliffe2002} is a well-known and powerful technique that has been widely used in many areas such as computer science, economy, biology, and chemistry.
-In these areas, the data are often redundant and can be represented by a few number of features.
-The basic idea of PCA is to find a set of orthogonal projections to transform the high-dimensional data or observed variables into low-dimensional latent variables while the reconstruction errors are minimized.
+In these areas, the data are often redundant, which means they can often be represented by reduced number of features.
+PCA finds a set of orthogonal projections to transform high-dimensional data or observed variables into low-dimensional latent variables with the reconstruction errors being minimized.
 The orthogonal projections can be found by singular value decomposition or eigenvalue decomposition.
-PCA can be used for dimensionality reduction, feature extraction, and noise removal.
+PCA is widely used for dimensionality reduction, feature extraction, and noise removal.

 PCA is a linear method that is not effective in handling nonlinear data.
-To solve the problem, kernel PCA (KPCA) \cite{KPCA1998} was proposed.
-In KPCA, the observed data are transformed by a nonlinear function into a high (possibly infinite) dimensional feature space; by using kernel trick, the latent variables can be extracted from the feature space without explicitly carrying out the nonlinear mapping.
-KPCA has been applied to solve many practical problems such as dimensionality reduction, novelty detection \cite{HOFFMANN2007863,FAN2014205}, and image denoising \cite{Mika99kernelpca}.
-It is worth noting that KPCA cannot be direct applied to denoising problems.
+To solve nonlinear problem, kernel PCA (KPCA) \cite{KPCA1998} was derived.
+In KPCA, observed data are transformed by a nonlinear function into a high (possibly infinite) dimensional feature space using kernel trick.
+The latent variables can be extracted from the feature space without explicitly carrying out the nonlinear mapping.
+KPCA has been applied to many practical problems such as dimensionality reduction, novelty detection \cite{HOFFMANN2007863,FAN2014205}, and image denoising \cite{Mika99kernelpca}.
+KPCA, however, cannot be directly applied to denoising problems.
 In \cite{Mika99kernelpca,PreImageKPCA2004TNN,PreImageKPCA2010TNN}, the pre-image problem of KPCA was studied.
-In the problem, the principal components obtained from the feature space are mapped back to the data space to reconstruct the observed variables, where the reconstruction errors are regarded as the noises.
-In \cite{nguyen2009robust}, a robust KPCA was proposed to treat noise, missing data, and outliers in KPCA. \IEEEpubidadjcol
+In the problem, the principal components obtained from the feature space are mapped back into the data space to reconstruct the observed variables, where the reconstruction errors are regarded as noises.
+In \cite{nguyen2009robust}, a robust KPCA was proposed to handle noise, missing data, and outliers in KPCA. \IEEEpubidadjcol